Rounding it up

 Credit history: how long you’ve had credit accounts.
 This shows that you’re able to handle having credit over the course of many years.
 This is why it’s important not to close your oldest credit card accounts, even if you don’t use them anymore.

-Credit mix: a healthy report includes some combination of auto loans, mortgages, personal loans, student loans, and revolving accounts like credit cards.
+Credit mix: a healthy report includes some combination of auto loans, mortgages, personal loans, student loans, and revolving credit or accounts like credit cards.
 Lenders want to see that you can pay back a variety of different types of credit.

 Recent credit: not the most important but a consideration is how recently you’ve applied for credit.
 When you go get a new loan or credit card, the company will conduct a hard pull on your report.
 Opening multiple accounts or making large loan purchases like a car or home can drag your score down.